-Let ECPI University Show You How You Can Do Your Part to Stop Hackers in National Cyber Security Awareness Month
+Let ECPI University Show You How to Stop Hackers in National Cyber Security Awareness Month

 With the number of data breaches on the rise, it’s hard not be discouraged.
 In many ways, it seems like the hackers are winning.
 The numbers, as presented in an article by VPN Geeks, are sobering:

 - 780,000 records were lost per day in 2017